jamebal/jmal-cloud-view/README_en_US.md

 # JmalCloud Personal Netdisk ｜ [中文](https://github.com/jamebal/jmal-cloud-view/blob/master/README.md)
 JmalCloud It's a private cloud storage project that makes it simple and secure to manage your files in the cloud

-✅ Support OSS, Alibaba Cloud OSS and Tencent Cloud OSS
+✅ Support OSS, Alibaba Cloud OSS , Tencent Cloud OSS and MinIO

 ✅ Supports online preview of images, audio, video and other files